-If you are dating a man with anger issues, you may as well try to support him through the journey before you completely give up on him.
+If you are married to or dating a man with displaced anger childhood trauma, you may want to support him through the journey before you completely give up on him.
 Do you think he is willing to fix his temper issues?
-If yes, you both can take part in some mindful activities, for instance – begin with journaling to help you keep a track of your emotions.
-Taking long walks, hand in hand, might be a great way to reconnect after a big fight.
-Soothing meditation sessions and breathing exercises are highly effective in channeling the pent-up rage.
+If yes, you both can take part in some mindful activities:

 4. Walk out when the situation is out of control

-“My boyfriend has a bad temper and it scares me,” says Lily, one of our readers from California, “Sometimes he becomes this whole different person, yelling at the top of his voice, throwing things at me.
+“My husband takes anger out on me and it scares me,” says Lily, one of our readers from California, “Sometimes he becomes this whole different person, yelling at the top of his voice, throwing things at me.
 I feel so numb and helpless at the same time.”
 Lily, you don’t have to stand there and tolerate his erratic outburst until he calms down.
 Find a way to leave the house and reach a place where you can feel safe.

 5. Seek help NOW

-After going through the ebb and flow of anger in relationships, would you date someone with anger issues?
-We hardly think so!
+It’s not easy to deal with the ebb and flow of overwhelming emotions in a relationship because your partner does not know how to regulate their anger.
 Remember, you are not a doormat or a rehab center for a man with anger issues.
-If he keeps refusing to change, it’s a good idea to keep your dignity and leave this toxic relationship.
+If he keeps refusing to change, prioritize your safety and well-being and leave.
 You deserve better.

 You can tell a man has a temper if he is always belittling you, bringing up past mistakes in every fight you have, and making you feel worthless.
 These are all glaring signs a man has anger issues.
-Other more subtle signs include him slowly isolating you from friends and family so that you have no support system but him.
+Other more subtle signs include him slowly isolating you from friends and family so that you have no one to rely on but him.

 Fights and arguments are signs of a healthy relationship but anger that is cold and hurtful is not a form of love.
 These are again signs that your man has a temper and doesn’t hesitate to use it in the most toxic possible way.
 There are healthy ways to express disagreement in a relationship – making your partner constantly feel bad is certainly not one of them.

-Yes, with help and therapy, such a man can change, but he has to be willing to accept this help.
-When a guy has anger issues, it is rare that he accepts that he is in need of therapy or any kind of help.
+Yes, with help and therapy, such a man can change, but he has to be willing to seek professional help.
+Many men don’t accept that they need therapy or any kind of help.
 He may even play the victim or call you names for saying he needs help.
 You need not remain with him, hoping he will change.
-Set boundaries, and leave if he doesn’t change.
+Don’t feel guilty for setting boundaries, and leaving if he doesn’t change.